What are facilitation skills and how do you facilitate?

-“one who contributes structure and process to interactions so groups are able to function effectively and make high quality decisions.
+“One who contributes structure and process to interactions so groups are able to function effectively and make high quality decisions.
 A helper and enabler whose goal is to support others as they achieve exceptional performance.”

 A facilitator is a person whose role is to guide people through a process to an effective result.
 This process could be a meeting, a brainstorming session, training and development, a planning session, team building, conflict resolution, or any situation involving a group of people where there are desired outcomes, goals or targets (or where there certainly should be!)

-Seven steps to achieve effective facilitation skills
+Here are seven steps to achieve effective facilitation skills

 Based on our extensive experience of working with groups and running facilitation skills training programmes, here are seven techniques: